Denman Prospect

 The exceptional employment performance in Denman Prospect places it among Australia's strongest labour markets

-Employment opportunities may be limited locally as indicated by Census data.
-In the year to September 2025, employment levels increased by 3.2%, and labour force grew by 3.8%, raising the unemployment rate by 0.6 percentage points.
-This contrasts with ACT where employment rose by 1.4% and unemployment fell by 0.2 percentage points.
-State-level data to 25-Nov-25 shows ACT employment grew by 1.19% year-on-year, with an unemployment rate of 4.5%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest Denman Prospect's employment should increase by 7.0% over five years and 14.1% over ten years, based on industry-specific projections.
+Local employment opportunities appear limited as indicated by the working population versus resident population count.
+Between September 2024 and September 2025, employment levels increased by 3.2% while labour force grew by 3.8%, raising unemployment rate by 0.6 percentage points.
+In contrast, ACT saw employment rise by 1.4%, labour force grow by 1.2%, and unemployment fall by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industries.
+Applying these projections to Denman Prospect's employment mix indicates local employment should increase by 7.0% over five years and 14.1% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment